-The overall purpose of the Ambulatory Care Pharmacy Residency program is to develop competent, confident and empathetic ambulatory care practitioners who are also prepared to become a clinical track faculty or adjunct faculty member in a college of pharmacy.
+The overall purpose of the Ambulatory Care Pharmacy Residency Program is to develop competent, confident and empathetic ambulatory care practitioners who are also prepared to become a clinical track faculty or adjunct faculty member in a college of pharmacy.

-Practice opportunities are available in general and specialty clinics in a collaborative practice environment throughout the Baltimore area to provide safe and effective drug therapy use to achieve optimal drug therapy outcomes.
+In this American Society of Health-System Pharmacists (ASHP)-accredited residency program, practice opportunities are available in general and specialty clinics in a collaborative practice environment throughout the Baltimore area to provide safe and effective drug therapy use to achieve optimal drug therapy outcomes.
 The resident will provide efficient, effective, evidence-based, patient centered treatment or chronic illnesses in all degrees of complexity in a collaborative interdisciplinary ambulatory practice.
 Graduates of this program will be uniquely trained to operate in both the outpatient and academic settings.

 - University of Maryland Medical Center – Center for Diabetes and Endocrinology